 Before disconnecting any ribbon cable, record at which end the number 1 wire connects, unless it's clearly marked on the board or device, or unless that end of the cable can only connect in one way.
 Also, if you do not feel completely confident that you will remember exactly where every tab A fits into slot B when reassembling, then record where each cable belongs in a simple diagram, or label the end of each cable and its proper corresponding slot.

 Don't force anything.
 If it doesn't fit, then there probably is a good reason why.
 That's not to say that you won't have to make some slight "enhancements" to the components or, even more commonly, the case itself.
 But applying force is the exception.
 It is the most common way of breaking or bending a connector, pin, diode, etc. For some sensitive parts, bending them is just as bad as breaking them.
-(We are talking about computer hardware…) In addition, do not use excessive force downwards into the motherboard when installing memory and peripheral cards.
+(I am talking about computer hardware…) In addition, do not use excessive force downwards into the motherboard when installing memory and peripheral cards.
 Over-flexing a board can cause hidden and lethal cracks.

 If your computer makes a beeping sound when you boot up, and you don't get a video signal, then there is something wrong with your motherboard.
 First check the clock battery, since those usually last only a few years.
 Then check the on-board memory cache, which can get fried from electrical static shock.
 Then check the RAM (system memory), one module at a time.
 The sequence of beeps should be explained in the motherboard manual or on the manufacturer's website.
 If your computer does boot fine, but its clock does not keep time after a reboot, then the motherboard battery is dead.